Privacy Policy

 We use a small number of third-party services to run Quantametron.
 Each receives only the data it needs to do its job:

-- Resend — receives recipient email addresses and the content of emails we send (digests, invites, resets).
+- Resend — receives recipient email addresses and the content of emails we send (invites, password / PIN resets, waitlist confirmation).

 - Supabase — hosts our database and handles parent authentication.